networknt/light-doc/content/en/tutorial/open-banking/router/_index.md

 At this moment, our services are exposed to the Internet with HTTPS/HTTP2 enabled, and OAuth2 protected.
 To access it, use the subdomain ob.lightapi.net with the default HTTPS port.

 So far, we have four microservices implemented in light-4j.
 In an enterprise, there might be some other services that are implemented in other languages.
-To bring these services to the light ecosystem, we can put an instance of [light-proxy][] in front of a legacy service.
+To bring these services to the Light ecosystem, we can put an instance of [light-proxy][] in front of a legacy service.

 {{< youtube 5osz4GrRWNo >}}